Falcons Buccaneers Odds

 Atlanta (2-6) will be returning from its bye this week following a 21-22 loss to Detroit in London two weeks ago.
 Tampa Bay (1-7) suffered its fourth straight defeat last week at the hands of Cleveland by a final of 17-22 on the road.

-Kickoff inside the Georgia Dome is scheduled for 8:25 EST Thursday night with CBS providing the television coverage.
-Taking a look at the lines in Las Vegas, I find Atlanta installed as a 6.5-point favorite over Tampa Bay with a total set of 44.5 points.
+Kickoff inside Raymond James Stadium is scheduled for 1:00 EST Sunday afternoon with FOX providing the television coverage.
+If you are looking to place a wager on this game, you’ll find Atlanta as a 1.5-point favorite at Tampa Bay and a total set of 45.5 points.

 It’s amazing to think that the Falcons still feel like they have a shot to win the NFC South, but such is life in this poor division.
 The Falcons are very much alive for the division title as they trail the New Orleans Saints by just two games for first place.
 They also currently hold the tiebreaker over the Saints after beating them in Week 1.

 This bye week came at a great time for Atlanta, which can clear its mind of what happened in the first half of the season and focus on making a run in the second half.
 That starts this week with a road game against the Bucs, who are the only team in the division that has been worse than the Falcons.
 With games against the Panthers and Browns the next two weeks after this, the Falcons have to feel like they can make a run.

 Atlanta did play well in its last game against one of the best teams in the NFL over in London.
 Unfortunately, it blew a 21-0 lead over Detroit and lost on a last-second field goal by a final of 22-21.
 That Detroit team is now 6-2 and vying for the top spot in the NFC.
 It was a tough loss, but one that shows what the Falcons are capable of moving forward.